Documentation Index

 Available in VPC

-To access a cluster using the kubectl command, follow these steps:
+To access a cluster using kubectl:

 Note

-Admin authentication is only supported for clusters created before February 13, 2022.
+Admin authentication is supported only for clusters created before February 13, 2022.

-$ kubectl --kubeconfig "Configuration file" get nodes
+$ kubectl --kubeconfig "configuration file" get nodes

 Note

-• Setting the environment variable $KUBE_CONFIG in Mac or Linux OS
+• Set environment variable $KUBE_CONFIG on macOS or Linux.

 $ export KUBE_CONFIG="${HOME}/Downloads/kubeconfig-1865.yaml"